SMTG-Bham/doped/docs/Tips.rst

     ranges, interstitial site pruning, ``MAGMOM`` initialisation etc.) in the context of your specific host system.

-See the `Literature <https://doped.readthedocs.io/en/latest/Tutorials.html#literature>`__ section on the tutorials page for recommended literature on defect calculations, in particular we strongly recommend `Guidelines for robust and reproducible point defect simulations in crystals <https://doi.org/10.26434/chemrxiv-2025-3lb5k>`__ which addresses many of the common pitfalls and best practices for defect simulations.
+See the :ref:`tutorials-literature` section on the tutorials page for recommended literature on defect calculations, in particular we strongly recommend |Guidelines Perspective| which addresses many of the common pitfalls and best practices for defect simulations.

 Interstitials
 -------------------
 Voronoi tessellation is used by default to generate the candidate interstitial sites in ``doped``.
-We have consistently found this approach to be the most robust in identifying all stable/low-energy interstitial sites across a wide variety of materials and chemistries, when combined with structure-searching approaches such as `ShakeNBreak <https://shakenbreak.readthedocs.io>`__.
+We have consistently found this approach to be the most robust in identifying all stable/low-energy interstitial sites across a wide variety of materials and chemistries, when combined with structure-searching approaches such as |ShakeNBreak|.
 A nice discussion is given in `Kononov et al. J. Phys.: Condens.
 Matter 2023 <https://iopscience.iop.org/article/10.1088/1361-648X/acd3cf>`_.

 .. figure:: Images/doped_Interstitial_Generation_Example.png